YAL-Haxe/openfl-bitfive/README.md

 ## Usage
 Compiling (or at least trying to) your projects with openfl-bitfive is pretty straightforward:
-1. Install the library.
+Install the library.
 I suppose that you can figure this out on your own.

-2. Navigate to application.xml of your project and add the following after inclusion of OpenFL library
+Navigate to application.xml of your project and add the following after inclusion of OpenFL library:
 ```xml
 <haxelib name="openfl-bitfive" if="html5" />
 ```

-3. Run the project.
+Run the project.
 If everything was done right, first noticeable difference will be in stage background covering whole browser tab, as well as HTML elements forming a more common DOM tree and having "node" properties indicating their names in code (if ran in Debug mode).

-4. For audio to work equally in all browsers, project should also include OGG versions of audio files (as opposed to MP3).
+For audio to work equally in all browsers, project should also include OGG versions of audio files (as opposed to MP3).
 This can be done with code like this:

 ```xml
 <assets path="assets/snd" rename="snd" include="*.ogg" if="html5" />
 ```